joaohenggeler/eternal-wanderer/Source/README.md

 * `fullscreen_browser`: enable to display the browser window in fullscreen before recording.

 * `plugin_syncing_page_type`: the method used to sync plugin media so that different page elements start playing at the same time.
-Set to `reload` to restart all plugin media before recording.
+Set to `reload_before` to restart all plugin media before recording.
+Set to `reload_twice` to do the same as `reload_before` while also reloading a second time immediately after the recording starts.
+Useful for pages that play a short audio file after loading.
 Set to `unload` to only start playing plugin media after the recording starts.
 Set to `none` to disable this feature.
 No other values are allowed.
-While `unload` is meant to be a more robust version of `reload`, the underlying implementation may not always work correctly.
+While `unload` is meant to be a more robust version of `reload_before`, the underlying implementation may not always work correctly.

 * `plugin_syncing_media_type`: same as `plugin_syncing_page_type` but for media snapshots.